-Your attendant or nurse uses your home landline phone to call a toll-free number when he or she starts providing your services.
-He or she will call again when the services are completed.
+Your attendant or nurse will clock in using one of the HHS approved time recording methods when he or she starts providing your services.
+He or she will then clock out when the services are completed.
 EVV will help make sure you get all your authorized services.